-- 530 two potential reasons for this lack of robustness: First, the strong forcing in the 20th century may influence the canonical pairs either due to the strong anthropogenic trend in the zonal circulation in the driving simulation or due to a strong trend-component in the temperature field.
-Second, we have to keep in mind the simplified covariance and the potentially reduced signal in the reconstruction.
-The simulated canonical pair of SLP-SAT has a canonical correlation of 0.79 whereas the correlation - 535 for the reconstruction is 0.28.
+Figure 11.
+As in Figure Fig. 10 but for the simulation and reconstructions.
+The calculations are based on the overlap period of the simulation and the SLP reconstructions, 1750-1990 canonical pairs either due to the strong anthropogenic trend in the zonal circulation in the driving simulation or due to a strong trend-component in the temperature field.
+Second, we have to keep in

+- 600 mind the simplified covariance and the potentially reduced signal in the reconstruction.
+The simulated canonical pair of SLP-SAT has a canonical correlation of 0.79 whereas the correlation for the reconstruction is 0.28.
 Again, the canonical pairs appear to be dominated by the temperature variability.
-The leading pairs for reconstruction and simulation both show a temperature gradient from the South-West to the North-East, which is dynamically related to a slight wave-like disturbance of the zonal flow and related changes in the advection of air masses.
-The reconstruction and the simulation disagree on the location and character of flow centres. - 540 The first SLP-PRE pair in the simulation (fourth row in Fig. 11), corresponds to the second canonical pair over the 1948-1990 period in the observations (not shown).
-Note that the first two pairs derived from observations are very similar, especially with respect to canonical correlations but also considering the representation of variances.
-However, the second pair represents more SLP-variance than the first one.
-The separation between both pairs is more distinct in the longer period of analysis - and in that case the ranking of the two leading pairs is exchanged.
-Hence we show the third canonical pair for the reconstruction, which is the apparent dynamic equivalent to the simulated one but shows much smaller canonical correlations (0.12 in the reconstruction and 0.89 in the simulation) while representing broadly consistent amount of variance.
+The leading pairs for reconstruction and simulation both show a temperature gradient from the South-West to the North-East, which is dynamically related to a slight wave-like disturbance - 605 of the zonal flow and related changes in the advection of air masses.
+The reconstruction and the simulation disagree on the location and character of flow centres.

+The first SLP-PRE pair in the simulation (fourth row in Figure Fig. 11), corresponds to the second canonical pair over the 1948-1990 period in the observations (not shown).
+Note that the first two pairs derived from observations are very similar, especially with respect to canonical correlations

+- 610 but also considering the representation of variances.
+However, the second pair represents more SLPvariance than the first one.
+The separation between both pairs is more distinct in the longer period of analysis and in that case the ranking of the two leading pairs is exchanged.
+Hence we decided to show the third canonical pair for the reconstruction, which is the apparent dynamic equivalent to the simulated one but shows much smaller canonical correlations (0.12 in the reconstruction and 0.89 - 615 in the simulation) while representing broadly consistent amount of variance.
 The small correlation signals that dynamical relations between both patterns may be weak.
-Indeed we would expect the NAO-like SLP-pattern to link the intensified zonal flow to a decrease of precipitation in Southern Europe, which is opposite - to the pattern implied by the reconstructed pair.
+Indeed we would expect the NAO-like SLP-pattern to relate an link the intensified zonal flow to a decrease of precipitation in Southern Europe, which is opposite to the pattern implied by the reconstructed pairimplies.